Enable the Google Search Console integration in HubSpot

 Domains with content attached to your topics in the SEO tool will appear in Connected Sites in the Google Search Console integration.
 To view tracked domains:

-- If any sites are unverified, click Verify next to the domain.
+• If any of the sites are not tracked by Google, click Add next to the domain name.

-Please note: if the Google Search Console integration is disconnected from HubSpot, no data will be lost.
+If the Google Search Console integration is disconnected from HubSpot, stored data will be purged from your HubSpot portal after 90 days.

 View Google Search Console metrics in HubSpot